Maui Scuba Diving Fish Guide

 Maui is home to some of Hawaiian green turtles’ most significant nesting grounds.
 Once endangered, turtle populations have recently made a considerable comeback.
 They can reach lengths of up to 4 feet and weigh over 300 pounds.
 Of the seven types of sea turtles, the Hawaiian green turtle (native to Hawaiʻi) is the most common.

-Turtles must breathe surface air, but they have been known to hold their breath for up to five hours!
+Turtles must breathe surface air but can hold their breath for up to five hours!
 Though their eyesight is excellent underwater, they are nearsighted above water and on land.

 The Hawaiian green turtle does not reach sexual maturity until 20, with some turning 40 before mating for the first time!
 Males grow long, thick tails, while females’ tails remain short.